-He poses as a brilliant scientist running a company called Timely Corporation – a cutesy reference to Timely Comics, the original Golden Age name of Marvel Comics.
-Timely Corporation is a cover for Kang to carry out his plan.
+He poses as a brilliant scientist running a company called Timely Industries – a cutesy reference to Timely Comics, the original Golden Age name of Marvel Comics.
+Timely Industries is a cover for Kang to carry out his plan.
 That plan is thwarted but in his hasty retreat Kang fails to take all his advanced tech with him.

 This was how Horton was able to create such an advanced android life form in 1939.
 Immortus, while trying to clean up his past self Kang’s time-meddling, realized that in true Butterfly Effect fashion this particular mess of Kang’s caused too many important ripples on Earth’s future to simply be undone.

 Not only did it lead to the creation of the Original Human Torch but also led to his various adventures interacting with and sometimes saving the lives of Captain America, the Sub-Mariner and other World War Two-era heroes.
 Not only that but Horton’s work indirectly led to Life Model Decoys and other technology in the Marvel Universe.

 It also led to Ultron’s creation and to Ultron’s reworking of the Original Human Torch into the Vision, again, thanks to Kang’s future tech that should never have been introduced into the past.
 Since the existence of the Torch and all that came after was necessary to avoid even MORE disruption of the time stream, Immortus had to let it all happen but just manage the events instead of undoing them.